Quantum measurements of time: Measurements and preparations

-We now describe how measurements are treated in constrained quantum mechanics, using the Page and Wootters formalism.
+We now review how measurements are treated in constrained quantum mechanics.
 In particular we show how the formalism yields the correct statistics of the measurement outcomes that one expects from the Born rule.
 This treatment explains why one should not necessarily be confined to observables that are constants of motion \cite{rovelli}.
 The material that follows is a simplified review of \cite{qtime}.

 Suppose that we measure the observable $A=\sum_aa|a\>\<a|$ at time ${t}_a$, where $a$ are the eigenvalues and $|a\>$ the eigenvectors.
 To obtain the measurement statistics, we track the interaction between the system and the measurement apparatus, using von Neumann's pre-measurement prescription \cite{vonneuman} and calculate the Born rule using projectors on the degrees of freedom (the memories) that encode the measurement outcomes.
 An impulsive measurement of $A$ that takes place exactly at time ${t}_a$ is described by the von Neumann pre-measurement unitary evolution \cite{vonneuman}